 (c) 0 points for a loss

-(a) Winner of head to head games if applicable.
+(a) Winner of round robin head to head game if applicable.

-i) If only two teams are tied in points, if one team beat the other in a game they shall be placed higher.
+- i) If only two teams are tied in points.
+If one team beat the other in round robin they shall be placed higher.

-ii) If three or more teams are tied in points then total points between the teams in these games would be the first tiebreaker.
+- ii) If three or more teams are tied in points then this tiebreaker will be used only if all tied teams have played each other once in the round robin.
+Total points between the teams in these games would be the first tiebreaker.
 Teams will be placed based on this rule first.
 Any remaining teams that are still tied will be first broken by the above rules for two teams if it is only two teams left tied.
 If three or more are still tied then the stats from games between these remaining tied teams will be used to go through rules “b” to “h” to separate the teams.

 (b) Most wins.

 (c) Highest total of goals for minus goals against.